earthdaily/earthone-python/README.md

 Changelog
 =========

-## [Unreleased]

 ## [5.0.0] - 2025-05-23

 ## General

 - Client updated as the EarthOne platform, using new Github page and Pypi project.
 See [Migrating from Descartelabs](#Migrating-from-descarteslabs) for details.
 - Support for Python 3.9 has been dropped, as it is reaching end of life an many dependencies no longer support it.

-## Configuration

-- Configuration environments have changed names, by removing the `aws-` prefix.
-So what was `aws-production` is now `production`.
-This should not affect anyone but power users who mess around with dev and staging.

 ## [4.0.0] - 2025-03-13